MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-internal-warehouse-flows.md

  In advanced warehousing, the movement of items from bin to bin without relation to source documents is managed on the **Movement Worksheet** page and registered in the Warehouse Movement page.

 ## <a name="flushing-production-components-in-the-warehouse"></a>Flushing Production Components in the Warehouse
- If set up on the item card, components picked with warehouse picks are posted as consumed by the works order when the warehouse pick is registered.
+ If set up on the item card, components picked with warehouse picks are posted as consumed by the production order when the warehouse pick is registered.
 By using the **Pick + Forward** method and the **Pick + Backward** flushing method, the pick registration triggers the related consumption posting when the first operation starts or when the last operation finishes, respectively.

  Consider the following scenario based on the [!INCLUDE[prod_short](includes/prod_short.md)] demonstration database.

- A works order for 15 PCS of item LS-100 exists.
+ A production order for 15 PCS of item LS-100 exists.
 Some of the items on the component list must be flushed manually in a consumption journal, and other items on the list can be picked and flushed automatically using the **Pick + Backward** flushing method.

 > [!NOTE]
 >  **Pick + Forward** only works if the second production routing line operation uses a routing link code.
-Releasing a planned works order initiates forward flushing of components set to **Pick + Forward**.
+Releasing a planned production order initiates forward flushing of components set to **Pick + Forward**.
 However, the flushing cannot take place until the pick of the components is registered, which again can only take place when the order is released.

  The following steps describe the involved actions by different users and the related response:

-1. The shop floor supervisor releases the works order.
+1. The shop floor supervisor releases the production order.
 Items with **Forward** flushing method and no routing link code are deducted from the open shop floor bin.
-2. The shop floor supervisor chooses the **Create Warehouse Pick** button on the works order.
+2. The shop floor supervisor chooses the **Create Warehouse Pick** button on the production order.
 A warehouse pick document is created pick for items with **Manual**, **Pick + Backward**, and **Pick + Forward** flushing methods.
 These items are placed in the To-Production bin.
 3. The warehouse manager assigns the picks to a warehouse worker.
 4. The warehouse worker picks the items from appropriate bins and places them in the To-Production bin or in the bin specified on the warehouse pick, which may be a work centre or machine centre bin.
 5. The warehouse worker registers the pick.
 The quantity is subtracted from the pick bins and added to the consumption bin.
 The **Qty.
 Picked** field on the component list for all picked items is updated.